froukje/datamapu/content/posts/2023/20231123_linear_regression_example.md

 ## Minimize the Loss

+In real application optimization techniques, such as [Gradient Descent]({{< ref "20231113_linear_regression#best_fit" >}} "Gradient Descent") are used to estimate the minimum of the Loss Function.
+In this article, we will calculate the coefficients $a$ and $b$ analytically.
 As we know from calculus a criterium required for a minimum is that the gradient is zero.
 The gradient is compiled by the partial derivatives.
 Following the chain rule, the partial derivatives of $L$ with respect to $a$ and $b$ are

 $$\frac{\delta{L}}{\delta a}= \frac{2}{N} \sum_{i=1}^N (y_i -a \cdot x_i - b)\cdot (-x_i)$$
 $$\frac{\delta{L}}{\delta b}= \frac{2}{N} \sum_{i=1}^N (y_i -a \cdot x_i - b)\cdot (-1).$$

-Setting these equations to zero and multiplying bith sides with $-1$, we get
+Setting these equations to zero and multiplying both sides with $-1$, we get

 $$0 =  \frac{2}{N} \sum_{i=1}^N (y_i -a \cdot x_i - b)\cdot x_i$$
 $$0 =  \frac{2}{N} \sum_{i=1}^N (y_i -a \cdot x_i - b)$$